-If something happens to your gear, tools and equipment insurance provides the coverage you need to replace or repair stolen or damaged items.
+If something happens to your gear, tools and equipment insurance can help cover the costs to replace or repair stolen or damaged items.

 Commercial property insurance

-Utah contractors who own or rent real estate connected to their business, such as a storage space for equipment, need commercial property insurance to provide protection against accidents, theft and other incidents.
+Utah contractors who own or rent real estate connected to their business, such as a storage space for equipment, may want commercial property insurance.
+This insurance can help cover accidents, theft and other incidents.

 How NEXT Insurance supports Utah general contractors